Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Rank 2 stable sheaves on prime Fano threefolds

 \section{Rank 2 stable sheaves on prime Fano threefolds}

-In this section we present some results concerning rank $2$ stable sheaves $F$ with $c_1(F)=1$ on a smooth non-hyperelliptic prime Fano threefold $Y$, with special attention to the case $g\geq6$.
+Throughout this section, $Y$ will denote a smooth non-hyperelliptic complex prime Fano threefold.
+In this section we present some results concerning rank $2$ stable sheaves $F$ with $c_1(F)=1$ on $Y$.
 We will first analyze the cases of minimal $c_2$ (see the next subsection) and then look for bundles with higher $c_2$.